geekuniversity-java-215/cms-backend/README.md

 ```
 ./install-properties.sh
 ```
-On windows 10 in powershell (не проверялось)
+On windows 10 in powershell
 ```
 sh install-properties.sh
 ```